mrbech/match/match/README.md

 `match` extension methods for Dart.
 Inspired by pattern matching from functional programming languages and Kotlin's `when` expression.

-This library contains `@match` annotation for generating custom `match` extensions and extension methods for dart builtin types.
+This library contains `@match` annotation for generating custom `match` and `matchAny` extensions and extension methods for dart builtin types.

 ## Setup